 RoboCup RoboCup Changes and Comments RC-13.1.1: In RoboCup, an indirect free kick is awarded in all situations where the Laws Free kicks of the Game specify a direct free kick.
-RC-13.1.2: In RoboCup, the kicker may touch the ball more than one time as long as the Touching ball has not moved over a distance of more than 0.20m after an indirect free kick.
+RC-13.1.2: In RoboCup, the kicker may touch the ball more than one time as long as the Touching ball has not moved over a distance of more than 20cm after an indirect free kick.
 After that, the ball must be touched by another player before the kicking robot can touch the ball again.
-A goal may be scored only after the ball has been touched by another player of the same team.
+A goal may be scored only after the ball has 70.101 been touched by another player of the same team.
+RC-13.1.3: Obstruction in • During stoppage time and right after the referee indicates the nature of re-positioning the foul and the restart situation, robots from the defending team are not allowed to deliberately block the movement and/or access of the robots from the opponent team to the ball position; • During this period and until a Start Signal is given, robots from the defending team may not place themselves directly over the virtual line that connects the ball and any of the opponents; • If such situation happens and is judged by the referee as deliberate, a yellow card is shown to the offending robot.